Ukraine: Geography

 Ukraine is the second-largest European country, after Russia, and the largest country entirely in Europe.
 Lying between latitudes 44° and 53° N, and longitudes 22° and 41° E., it is mostly in the East European Plain.
 Ukraine covers an area of 603550 km2, with a coastline of 2782 km.

 The landscape of Ukraine consists mostly of fertile steppes (plains with few trees) and plateaus, crossed by rivers such as the Dnieper, Seversky Donets, Dniester and the Southern Bug as they flow south into the Black Sea and the smaller Sea of Azov.
 To the southwest, the Danube Delta forms the border with Romania.
 Ukraine's regions have diverse geographic features, ranging from the highlands to the lowlands.
 The country's only mountains are the Carpathian Mountains in the west, of which the highest is Hoverla at 2061 m, and the Crimean Mountains, in the extreme south along the coast.

 Ukraine also has a number of highland regions such as the Volyn-Podillia Upland (in the west) and the Near-Dnipro Upland (on the right bank of the Dnieper).
 To the east there are the south-western spurs of the Central Russian Upland over which runs the border with Russia.
 Near the Sea of Azov are the Donets Ridge and the Near Azov Upland.
 The snow melt from the mountains feeds the rivers and their waterfalls.

 Significant natural resources in Ukraine include lithium, natural gas, kaolin, timber and an abundance of arable land.
 Ukraine has many environmental issues.
 Some regions lack adequate supplies of potable water.
 Air and water pollution affects the country, as well as deforestation, and radiation contamination in the northeast from the 1986 accident at the Chernobyl Nuclear Power Plant.
-The environmental damage caused by the Russian invasion of Ukraine has been described as an ecocide, the destruction of Kakhovka Dam, severe pollution and millions of tonnes of contaminated debris is estimated to cost over USD 50 billion to repair.
+The environmental damage caused by the 2022 Russian invasion of Ukraine has been described as an ecocide.
+Within its first year alone, the conflict inflicted an estimated $51 billion in environmental damage, resulting in severe toxic soil pollution and millions of tonnes of contaminated debris.
+These ecological crises were further compounded in June 2023 by the catastrophic destruction of the Kakhovka Dam.